 1. The role of city residents is growing.
 The residents also become energy producers with the increase of solar and electricity storage solutions and various hybrid heating systems.

-2. Waste heat is recovered more efficiently.
+2. Excess heat is recovered more efficiently.
 In the future, energy is not wasted, but it is recycled as far as possible.

 3. Flexibility is needed.
 As a result of the significant increase of solar and wind power in the electricity market, the production of which varies according to the weather, various flexibilities in both the production and use of energy are needed alongside them.